mEyob/tagup-de-challenge/notes.md

     - The database schema has two tables: machines & measurements
     - machine_id links the two tables
-    - Chose Timescaledb because it is a relational database but still scales well for time series data compared to other generic relational databases

     <center><img style="width: 30%;" src="img/er-diagram.png" align="middle" /></center>

+    - I chose Timescaledb because
+        - it is a relational database but still scales well for time series data compared to other generic relational databases
+        - it also provides builtin functions such as ```time_bucket``` that are very usefull to query a time series data

 <!---
 - Limitations